Heptazhou/SDSS-SpecViewer/README.md

 - renormalization of spectra (based on specific wavelength or line)
 - smoothing of spectra
 - show the residual spectra in greyscale (could add as a second figure)
-- optimize the loading speed, data storage, etc...
+- optimize the loading speed
+- add session history
+- S/N selection slider bar
+- Fix colors